themobilecoder/ocm-url-verify-bot/README.md

 # OCM URL Verify Bot
 Checks the url included in a discord message.
-Displays a verified status when the domain of the url attached is in the [verified-domains.txt](verified-domains.txt)
+Displays a verified status when the domain of the url attached is in the [verified-domains.txt](verified-domains.txt).

+Only `https` is accepted.

 ## Permissions
 Requires the following permissions to work on Discord